VEIP Frequently Asked Questions

 What are the next steps if my vehicle does not pass the emissions test?

 You should have your vehicle repaired and re-tested as soon as possible.
 Be sure to show the person repairing your vehicle your Vehicle Emissions Inspection Certificate (VEIC) and diagnostic report.
 If your vehicle is under warranty, you may want to have the dealer perform the needed repairs.
-Otherwise, you can use any mechanic, or you may do the repairs yourself.
+Otherwise, you can use a mechanic of your choice, or you may do the repairs yourself.
 Note that certain repair facilities are certified to perform emissions work and offer approved emissions analyzers, On-Board Diagnostic (OBD) scan tools and trained personnel.

 Note: OBD re-test - Drive vehicle in a normal manner for one (1) week before re-test to allow enough time for monitors to reset themselves.